Educator Resignations and Requests for Contract Release

 - The educator provided lesson plans for classes following the educator’s resignation.

 The rules finally codified what had been common practice by providing that an educator who abandons their contract without good cause and without mitigating the harm as described will normally have their certification suspended for a year, either from the date of the abandonment or the date of the SBEC ruling, depending on the circumstances.
+However, a resignation submitted during the summer after the 45-calendar-day deadline but at least 30 calendar days before the first instructional day may subject an educator to an inscribed reprimand on their certificate rather than a suspension.

 As has always been the case, SBEC does not consider a promotion or the offer of a better-paying position good cause to abandon a contract.
 Although an individual school district might—by local policy or practice—allow an educator to resign without filing an SBEC complaint if the district does, SBEC is not sympathetic to such situations.
 Nor does SBEC consider a significant change in employment, such as an unwanted reassignment or demotion, good cause to abandon a contract.